 Invaluable Millennials grew up in a period of extreme instability.
 Throughout their young lives, traditional systems experienced upheaval thanks to emerging technologies, like the internet and mobile devices.
 They lived through several periods of economic confusion, from the booms in the late ‘90s to the busts of the late ‘00s.
 From this rampant change, most millennials gained a precious skill: Resourcefulness.

 Every problem has a solution, and millennials will use their knowledge, skills, connections, and more to identify and achieve the best solution possible.

-Millennials are capable at setting their own goals, and they are fiercely determined to accomplish them.
-It shouldn’t be surprising that many millennials are applying these abilities at their own startups.
+Millennials are capable of setting their own goals, and they are fiercely determined to accomplish them.
+It shouldn’t be surprising that many invaluable millennials are applying these abilities at their own startups.
 Still, if nothing else, when you hire a millennial, you are hiring a good worker.